Stantde/this_was_cs50/learn_C_programming_and_OOP/notes.md

 Exercise 1-8.
 Write a program to replace each tab by the three-character sequence >, backspace, -, which prints as >, and each backspace by the similar sequence <.
 This makes tabs and backspaces visible.
 * 2:51:15  0201 11-05-2025
-Exercise 1-9.
+* Exercise 1-9.
 How would you test the word count program?
 What are some boundaries?

-Exercise 1-10.
+* Exercise 1-10.
 Write a program which prints the words in its input, one per line.

-Exercise 1-11.
+* Exercise 1-11.
 Revise the word count program to use a better definition of "word," for example, a sequence of letters, digits and apostrophes that begins with a letter.

+* Admittedly, I used some of my knowledge from cs50x.
+O wait, && is ok to use!
+## 1.6 Arrays
+* 3:05:25
+* Exercise 1-12.
+Write a program to print a histogram of the lengths of words in its input.
+It is easiest to draw the histogram horizontally; a vertical orientation is more challenging.